astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/perspectives/difficultpeople.md

 <!-- more difficult conversations in this section -->

 **Be empathetic**, as hard as it may be.
-If someone is being difficult to you personally, chances are that there's something going on in there life or some external factors pressuring them to say unhelpful things.
+If someone is being difficult to you personally, chances are that there's something going on in their life or some external factors pressuring them to say unhelpful things.
 Or maybe they truly, genuinely aren't understanding your work or you as a person.
 Your job is to understand how and why they feel this way, and how you can both coexist together in the future.